10 Tips for Off-Season Triathlon Training

 9. Hire a coach

 Professional athletes don’t train themselves, so what makes you think you can?
-Not only can coaches provide a realistic, objective assessment of your strengths and weaknesses — and develop a plan to reinforce the former and reduce the latter — but they can also more generally take the guesswork (and the stress that comes with it) out of training.
+Coaches can provide a realistic, objective assessment of your strengths and weaknesses — and develop a plan to reinforce the former and reduce the latter.
+They can also more generally take the guesswork (and the stress that comes with it) out of training.

 10. Sharpen your mental game